Skip to Main Content

 Each application must have a single Principal Investigator (PI) who personally participates in the project to a significant degree and has primary responsibility for the execution and administration of the project.
 This person will serve as the primary contact for all communications from the OAG program staff.

-The PI must hold a UCLA appointment as of 7/1/2024 that is a member of the Academic Senate (See Academic Senate membership: UC Regents Standing Order 105.1).
+The PI must hold a UCLA appointment as of 7/1/2024 that is a member of the Academic Senate (See Academic Senate membership: UC Regents Standing Order 105.1 and UCLA Academic Senate).

 Individuals may serve as the PI on only one submission to this program, but may serve as a Co-PI or project team member on other submissions.